sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Conferences

 Real conferences usually involve several audio and video streams.
-The overhead of SFrame in such a conference is the aggregate of the overhead over all the individual streams.
+The overhead of SFrame in such a conference is the aggregate of the overhead of all the individual streams.
 Thus, while SFrame incurs a large percentage overhead on an audio stream, if the conference also involves a video stream, then the audio overhead is likely negligible relative to the overall bandwidth of the conference.

-For example, {{conference-overhead}} shows the overhead estimates for a two person conference where one person is sending low-quality media and the other sending high-quality.
-(And we assume that SFrame is applied per-frame.)
+For example, {{conference-overhead}} shows the overhead estimates for a two-person conference where one person is sending low-quality media and the other is sending high-quality media.
+(And we assume that SFrame is applied per frame.)
 The video streams dominate the bandwidth at the SFU, so the total bandwidth overhead is only around 1%.